December 3, 2023

 Patriarchal Sex Culture: A pattern of narratives, norms, and beliefs about human sexuality that dismiss, ignore, and undermine the needs and perspectives of the Feminine, resulting in a social epidemic of Toxic Masculinity, sexual abuse, slut-shaming, victim-blaming, and body shaming.
 Sub-cultures of Patriarchal Sex Culture include rape culture and incel culture.

-My coaching methods draw from the work and wisdom of many leaders who have paved the way for my own unique contributions to surface.
-Being tantra-inspired, trauma-informed, and mindfulness-centered are 3 core defining elements of my coaching methodology and the teachers who I have learned from, either through direct mentorship or indirectly through their published work.
+Michelle's coaching methods draw from the work and wisdom of many leaders who have paved the way for her own unique contributions to surface.
+Being tantra-inspired, trauma-informed, and mindfulness-centered are 3 core defining elements of her coaching methodology and the teachers she has learned from, either through direct mentorship or indirectly through their published work.

-I completed a 600-hour training in the Vital and Integrated Tantric Approach to coaching (the VITA method), and received specialized certifications in Female Sexuality and Tantric Sex from the Tantric Institute of Integrated Sexuality, under Layla Martin.
-I have also taken Foundations of Tantrik Yoga, an 8-week classical tantra course, with Christopher Wallis (also known as Hareesh), and studied tantra from reading the works of Minke de Vos, Diana Richardson, Osho, Christopher Wallis, and Georg Feuerstein, among others.
+Michelle is certified in the Vital and Integrated Tantric Approach to coaching (the VITA method), and received specialized certifications in Female Sexuality and Tantric Sex from the Tantric Institute of Integrated Sexuality, under Layla Martin.
+She has also taken Foundations of Tantrik Yoga, an 8-week classical tantra course, with Christopher Wallis (also known as Hareesh), and studied tantra from reading the works of Minke de Vos, Diana Richardson, Osho, Christopher Wallis, and Georg Feuerstein, among others.

-In my containers, you'll find yourself constantly invited back to your body, to self-awareness, to self-regulation, and to your power to respond (rather than react) moment to moment.
+In her containers, you'll be constantly invited back to your body, to self-awareness, to self-regulation, and to your power to respond (rather than react) moment to moment.

 All Bodies are Built for Sex